Keyframes/jQuery.Keyframes/README.md

 ![](https://badge.fury.io/gh/Keyframes/jQuery.Keyframes.svg)

-jQuery-Keyframes allows dynamic generation of CSS keyframes with callback events and other niceness.
+This library is a wrapper around [Keyframes.js](https://github.com/Keyframes/Keyframes), a vanilla js library that allows dynamic generation of CSS keyframes with callback events and other niceness.

 Overview
 --------